"I don't need time. What I need is a deadline." -- Duke Ellington

 The reviews that came in from the press on the debut of Duke Ellington's planned magnum opus were mixed at best.
 The highbrow classical music critics were less than impressed.
 Even the jazz critics skirted around the question of how much delight they took in the evening’s signature piece "Black, Brown, and Beige: A Tone Parallel to the History of the American Negro.”

-Truth is, though, Ellington’s manager had actually turned down a Carnegie Hall gig earlier than Goodman’s, because it potentially wouldn’t pay enough.
-This missed opportunity also got under Ellington’s skin.
+Ellington’s manager had actually turned down a Carnegie Hall gig earlier than Goodman’s, because it potentially wouldn’t have paid enough.
+And this got under Ellington’s skin too.

-For the Carnegie Hall gig, the band had effortlessly rolled through the recent hits – the last few years had turned out to be a peak of sorts for the band, with "Cocco," "Cottontail," "Jack the Bear," and Billy Strayhorn's "Daydream" with the creamy Johnny Hodges' alto saxophone.
+The orchestra, sporting matching gray coats with jet-black carnations, had effortlessly rolled through their recent hits, such as "Cocco," "Cottontail," "Jack the Bear," and Billy Strayhorn's "Daydream" with the creamy Johnny Hodges' alto saxophone.

-Ellington hoped that the evening’s signature piece, "Black, Brown, and Beige,” would be his crowning achievement, a tone poem symphony suite that would describe the African American experience in the country to that point.
-He had long bragged about this piece he had been working on for some time, so his manager called his bluff, insisting that he debut the work at Carnegie Hall.
+But it was the evening’s signature piece, "Black, Brown, and Beige" that Ellington hoped would prove to be his crowning achievement.
+A 45-minute work in three movements, this tone poem symphony suite set out to depict the African American experience in the country.
+For some time, he had long bragged about this signature piece he had been working on, so his manager called his bluff, insisting that he debut the work at Carnegie Hall.

-Ellington started work in earnest on the 45-minute piece only in December 1942, and worked on it in bits and pieces right up until the day of the show.
-He wrote a lot of it on the road, in-between gigs around the northeast U.S. Those who heard parts of it found it choppy.
+Ellington started work in earnest only the previous December, and worked on it in bits and pieces right up until the day of the show.
+He wrote a lot of it on the road, in-between gigs around the northeast U.S. Those who heard parts found it choppy.
 The band only did one run-through before the show, at a high school the day before.

 "He had not given himself enough time for seconds thoughts, much less a second draft," Teachout wrote, noting that he had never before attempted anything as challenging as this piece.
-“Black, Brown, and Biege” would convey "the untold story of a suffering people," the Black experience in America.
-He put to work all the musical knowledge he had at his disposal
+He put to work all the musical knowledge he had at his disposal.

-The mainstream press were quick to celebrate the concert and Ellington’s legacy, while dancing around the merits of “Black, Brown, and Biege” itself.
-Praising the piece for being jazz’s longest running tone painting, it nonetheless “often seemed too ambitious,” Time magazine concluded.
-Likewise, the New York Times, while admitting “Black, Brown, and Biege” had “many exciting passages," it was the shorter dance numbers were Ellington, as a bandleader, "seemed most himself."
+Praising the piece for being jazz’s longest running tone painting, Time magazine concluded nonetheless that the composition “often seemed too ambitious.
+Likewise, the New York Times, while admitting “Black, Brown, and Beige” had “many exciting passages," it was the shorter dance numbers where Ellington, as a bandleader, "seemed most himself."

 Others were not quite so diplomatic.
 The Daily News sneered that "It hardly ever succeeds, because such a form of composition is entirely out of Ellington's camp."
 It complained that there was "almost no continuity to the piece,” and that it was filled with filled false climaxes.

 Many had complained of the piece’s lack of a coherent overall theme.
-Perhaps most savage of all was New York Herald Tribune’s Paul Bowles, who himself was "a classical composer of note," Teachout noted.
+Perhaps most savage of all was New York Herald Tribune’s Paul Bowles, who himself was a known classical composer of.
 Bowles derided the piece of "formless and meaningless."